tinak08/Challenge-II/README.md

 I have set up the code on the basis of IMDS and the output is getting displayed in json format.

+Also setup a small utility(shell scripting)to retrieve the metadata information for any particular key It first displays the list of keys , reads any key input from the user and then displays the information.